squid-cache/squid-cache.github.io/docs/ProgrammingGuide/Architecture.md

 ---
-categories: ReviewMe
-published: false
 ---
 # Squid Architecture

 ## Broad Overview

-Squid is operating at layers 4-7 on the [OSI data model](http://wikipedia.org/wiki/OSI_model).
+Squid is operating at layers 4-7 on the
+[OSI data model](http://wikipedia.org/wiki/OSI_model).
 So unlike most networking applications there is no relationship between packets (a layer 3 concept) and the traffic received by Squid.
 Instead of packets HTTP operates on a **message** basis (called segments in the OSI model